 Engaging the culture, changing the world ®

 Seattle Pacific University students, faculty, and alumni are bringing knowledge, skill, faith, and hope to communities across the globe.
-They’re serving disadvantaged youth in South Africa, developing computer languages for the Internet, practicing law in the inner city, and creating nutrition programs for senior citizens.
+They’re serving youth in poverty, developing computer languages, pursuing legal careers to advocate for social justice, and creating nutrition programs for senior citizens.
 They’re also working in churches, raising families, and participating in public life.
 In short, they’re “engaging the culture” and “changing the world.”

 If you’d like to use your abilities to influence the world for good, SPU can help.
 One of the few comprehensive Christian universities located in a major urban center, Seattle Pacific is uniquely able to equip students for significant roles in today’s world.

 Scholarship with a difference

 Seattle Pacific is nationally ranked by U.S. News & World Report, the only private university in the Pacific Northwest to make its 2017 “Best National Universities” list.
 With an average of 23 students per class, you’ll learn from experienced professors who know you by name.
 Small classes allow you to interact with faculty members, gaining the confidence to express your ideas and pursue your academic goals.